Circumventing Backdoor Defenses That Are Based on Latent Separability: More Ablation Study

-\subsection{GTSRB}
+In this subsection, we evaluate our attacks on different datasets.
+The same ResNet-20 architecture that we use in the main experiment is consistently used for all the experiments in this subsection.

+\subsubsection{GTSRB}

-We also evaluate our adaptive poisoning backdoor attacks on GTSRB~\cite{stallkamp2012man}.
-Due to the imbalanced nature of GTSRB and the rotation-based data augmentation, we activate Adaptive-K with another set of inference-time asymmetric triggers, i.e. Fig~\ref{fig:poison-demo-adaptive-k-trigger-1} and Fig~\ref{fig:poison-demo-adaptive-k-trigger-3}, for high ASR.
-As Table~\ref{tab:gtsrb_results} tells, our adaptive strategy could circumvent the latent separability based defenses on GTSRB, as on CIFAR-10.
+GTSRB~\citep{stallkamp2012man} is a widely adopted dataset for backdoor study, for which we also evaluate our adaptive poisoning backdoor attacks on GTSRB.

+Due to the imbalanced nature of GTSRB and the rotation-based data augmentation, we activate Adap-Patch with another set of asymmetric triggers, $i.e.$, Fig~\ref{fig:poison-demo-adaptive-k-trigger-1} and Fig~\ref{fig:poison-demo-adaptive-k-trigger-3}, for high ASR.
+We use $\rho_p=0.003$ and $\rho_c=0.003$ for ``Adap-Blend''.
+We notice that ``Adap-Patch'' has a lower ASR on GTSRB than on CIFAR-10 (due to more classes); to boost up the ASR, we use $\rho_p=0.005$ and $\rho_c=0.01$ for ``Adap-Patch''.
+For comparison, we also show results of ``BadNet'' ($\rho=0.005$), ``Blend'' ($\rho=0.003$), ``Dynamic'' ($\rho=0.003$) and ``TaCT'' ($\rho_c=0.003$ and $\rho_p=0.003$).

+As Table~\ref{tab:gtsrb_results} tells, considerable amount of our adaptive poison samples could still survive the latent separability based defenses on GTSRB, as on CIFAR-10.
+Furthermore, compared with the non-adaptive attacks, our adaptive attacks consistently perform better (smaller elimination rates).